Hilary Robinson (scholar): Education and career

+In 1992 she was appointed Lecturer in the School of Art and Design, University of Ulster (now Ulster University) Belfast; she was promoted to Professor of the Politics of Art in 2002 and then to Head of School.
 In 2005 she became the dean of the College of Fine Arts at Carnegie Mellon University in Pittsburgh, Pennsylvania, where she was chosen to be on the board of several museums, including the Warhol Museum and the Mattress Factory Museum.
 She returned to England in 2012 to become the dean of the School of Art and Design and Professor of Visual Culture at Middlesex University.
 She joined Loughborough University's School of Arts, English and Drama in 2017 as Professor of Feminism, Art, and Theory.